-Lizzil Gay is a performance, installation and video artist, activist and researcher currently living and working in Naarm, Wurundjeri country.
-There is a deeply personal aspect to her creative work allowing the body to always remain the anchor point of her conceptual, philosophical and political explorations.
+Lizzil Gay is a multidisciplinary artist and researcher currently living and working on Wurundjeri country.
+Her creative work locates the body as a site of disruption, resistance, erotic habitat and spillage.
+The body is an anchor point for her conceptual, philosophical and political thinking.

 As a researcher Lizzil has completed a PhD in Media and Communications from RMIT, Melbourne.
 Her doctoral thesis Wounded bodies as sites of dissensus: Acts of resistance by detained people seeking asylum, and in the performance art of Mike Parr explores the philosophy of pain as political, and the body as a site of resistance.

-Using her own body Lizzil works with issues of depersonalisation and incarceration to explore the fragmentation of identity and the self.
-Drawing on her early training in Performance Studies, Suzuki Method, and Butoh at Melbourne University she has created works that animate the body as a site of expression and politics.
+With her body as a habitable site, Lizzil works with issues of depersonalisation and incarceration to explore the fragmentation of identity and self, the unstable self.
+Drawing on her early training in Performance Studies, Suzuki Method, and Butoh at Melbourne University, and video media studies Victoria University, she has created works that animate the body as a site of expression, resistance and queer politics.
 Her seminal solo piece ‘C’mon Mickey.
-I love you’ was an embodied response to the death of her long time creative partner Mango Dysfunkt in 2010.
+I love you’ (2010) was an embodied response to the death of her long time creative partner Mango Dysfunkt.
 Lizzil performed a 3 day durational live art installation at Donkey Wheel House in Melbourne exploring complex trauma, grief and loss through expressions of live self-harm and body modification.

-Lizzil was one of the four founders of the notorious feminist burlesque group the Voodoo Trash Dolls in 2004 alongside Willow J, Sparkarella, and the late great Nikkity Splits.
-The Dolls unique and experimental blend of performance art, cabaret and burlesque culminated in their most acclaimed show ‘Dressed to Kill’ in December 2008 directed by John-Paul Hussey.
-She also co-founded, alongside Mango Dysfunkt, the political performance group Dysfunkt Productions whose provocative and daring multi-media events toured nationally and internationally from 1996 until 2002.
+Lizzil formed the notorious feminist burlesque group the Voodoo Trash Dolls in 2004 with fierce co-conspirators Willow J, Sparkarella, Lolly A’Bell and the late great Nikkity Splits.
+The Dolls unique and experimental blend of performance art, cabaret and ‘grotesque burlesque’ culminated in their most acclaimed show ‘Dressed to Kill’ in December 2008 directed by John-Paul Hussey.
+She also co-founded, alongside Mango Dysfunkt, the queer eco-activist performance group Dysfunkt Productions whose provocative and daring multi-media events toured nationally and internationally from 1996 until 2002.
 Prior to this she worked with a number of experimental performance groups including Tedium and Wild Lunch Dance Theatre.